In this Section

 Our priority is to support families and friends who have lost a relative through fatal domestic abuse.
 In this section we go into a little more detail about the range of support we can offer.

-If you have lost a member of your family through domestic violence, we are here to support you in any way we can.
+If you have lost a member of your family or a friend through fatal domestic abuse, we are here to support you in any way we can.

 Some of the ways that we can help include: